ideapark/kedu/kubelet/pause.md

 ## Further QA

-This conclusion is from the dockershim implementation code, I don't have digged out the cri implemetation details.
+This conclusion is from the dockershim implementation code, I don't have digged out the cri implementation details.